doug-salvati/Physics-Tracker/README.md

 this object's motion throughout the video.
-After a short wait, the user can view the position, velocity, and acceleration of the object with respect to time, automatically calculated for them and placed in a ta- ble.
+After a short wait, the user can view the position, velocity, and acceleration of the object with respect to time, automatically calculated for them and placed in a table.
 There is also the option to see video playback with the computer's calculated coordinates marked on each frame.
-As a final step, the data can be up- loaded to iSENSE, a web page used for storing and visualizing data, enabling effortless plotting of the motion.
+As a final step, the data can be uploaded to iSENSE, a web page used for storing and visualizing data, enabling effortless plotting of the motion.